Introduction

 Note:

-Configuring user accounts, user groups and managing user authentication on NetScaler, including configuring external authentication such as LDAP or RADIUS can continue to be managed using NetScaler CLI, GUI or Nitro API.
+Configuring user accounts, user groups and managing user authentication on NetScaler, including configuring external authentication such as LDAP or RADIUS can continue to be managed using NetScaler CLI, GUI, or Nitro API.
 Please refer to NetScaler documentation for these topics.

 Wireshark Expressions